rothlab/mave-gene-prioritization/README.md

 Rscript rankClinVarGenes.R
 ```

+Two CSV files are needed as input:

+1. `invitae_variant_count.csv`: Aggregated per-gene level variant counts where the occurrence of each variant was capped at 7 (the same capping threshold used and documented in the manuscript).

+2. `gene_length.csv`: Protein-coding gene's proten length (i.e. number of amino acids) based on the canonical isoform according the the Ensembl database.

 Two CSV files may be generated as output:

+1. `missense_variants.csv`: Missense ClinVar variants.
+*This file will only be generated if it doesn't already exist.*

-1. filtered_variants.csv: ClinVar variants that passed all filtering criteria. *This file will only be generated if it doesn't already exist.*
+2. `filtered_variants.csv`: ClinVar variants that passed all filtering criteria. *This file will only be generated if it doesn't already exist.*

-2. genes_ranked_filtered_variants.csv: genes ranked by their unqiue ClinVar variants.
+3. `ranked_clinvar_genes.csv`: ranked ClinVar genes.

 ## LICENSE